-TOPIC AREA: SOCIETY SUB-TOPIC AREA: HUMAN RIGHTS, DUTIES AND RESPONSIBILITIES S.3 HISTORY AND CITIZENSHIP Unit 10: National and international human rights instruments and the protection of human rights.
-No. of periods: 3
+SUB-TOPIC AREA: HUMAN RIGHTS, DUTIES AND RESPONSIBILITIES S.3 HISTORY AND CITIZENSHIP Unit 9: NATIONAL AND INTERNATIONAL HUMAN RIGHTS INSTRUMENTS AND THE PROTECTION OF HUMAN RIGHTS No. of periods: 5

-Key Unit Competence: To be able to analyse the effectiveness of national and international human rights instruments and ways in which human Rights can be protected in the context of democracy.
+Key Unit Competence: To be able to analyse the effectiveness of national and international Human Rights instruments and ways in which Human Rights can be protected in the context of democracy.

-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Understand national and international human rights instruments.
-Identify their effectiveness.
-Understand ways of protecting human rights in the context of democracy.
-Explain the effectiveness of national and international human rights instruments.
-Evaluate national and international human rights instruments.
-Analyse how human rights are protected in the democratic system.
-Compare national and international human rights instruments. international human rights instruments.
-National human rights instruments.
-International human rights instruments.
-Effectiveness of national and international human rights instruments.
-Ways human rights can be protected in the context of democracy.
-Read relevant materials to get information about national and international human rights instruments and summarise your findings.
-Discuss in group about effectiveness of national and international human rights instruments and present in class the results from the groups.
-Research on the protection of human rights in the context of democracy.
-Write a poem on the importance of human rights.
+Learning Objectives Content Learning Activities Knowledge and understanding Skills Attitudes and values Evaluate national and international Human Rights instruments.
+Explain the effectiveness of national and international Human Rights instruments.
+Analyse different ways of protecting Human Rights in the context of democracy.
+Explain the effectiveness of national and international Human Rights instruments.
+Evaluate national and international Human Rights instruments.
+Analyse how Human Rights are protected in the democratic system.
+Compare national and international Human Rights instruments.
+Appreciate the importance of national and international Human Rights instruments.
+Recognise ways of protecting Human Rights.
+Acknowledge the national and international Human Rights instruments.
+Acquire spirit of justice and protection of Human Rights.
+National Human Rights instruments International Human Rights instruments Effectiveness of national and international Human Rights instruments Ways Human Rights can be protected in the context of democracy Read relevant materials to get information about national and international Human Rights instruments and summarise your findings.
+Discuss about effectiveness of national and international Human Rights instruments and present in class the results from the groups.
+Research on the protection of Human Rights in the context of democracy and make a presentation to the whole class.
+Write a poem on the importance of Human Rights.

-Links to other subjects: General Studies: human rights instruments in war and conflict transformation.
+Links to other subjects: General Studies and Communication Skills: Human Rights instruments in war and conflict transformation.

-Assessment criteria: Ability to analyse the effectiveness of national and international human rights instruments and ways in which human rights can be protected in the context of democracy.
+Assessment criteria: Ability to analyze the effectiveness of national and international Human Rights instruments and ways in which Human Rights can be protected in the context of democracy.